 - Employees must be trained and clearly instructed in their duties.

 - Self-employed people must not put themselves in danger or others who may be affected by what they do.

-- Suppliers of chemicals, machinery, and equipment must ensure their products or imports are safe and provide information on this.
+- Suppliers of chemicals, machinery, and equipment must ensure their products or imports are safe and provide information.

 The Management of Health and Safety at Work Regulations apply to everyone at work and encourage employers to take a more systematic approach to dealing with health and safety by:

 - Assessing the risks which affect employees and anyone who might be affected by the site occupier’s work, including contractors;

 - Providing training; cooperating with others on health and safety matters, for example, contractors who share the site with an occupier;